Rebel Preview: UNLV Physics & Astronomy Department

 1. Introduction

-4. Robert L. Bigelow Physics (BPB): Best physics building ever!!!!: our big windows, our palm trees, our flags, our aircraft carrier design, boulevard, and everyone can sing aria in the atrium.
+3. Robert L. Bigelow Physics Building (BPB): Best physics building ever!!!!: our big windows, our palm trees, our flags, our aircraft carrier design, boulevard, and everyone can sing aria in the atrium.
+Opened in 1994: see Dedication of BPB, 1994 Dec01 which details the science built into the design: the sine curve and the expanding universe Though not so young anymore, BPB is still great.

 4. Not all physics majors are interested in research careers, and so undergraduate research is not required.